2PC¶

 To prevent "lost updates" or inconsistent reads during a transaction, the system locks the relevant data regions.

-- Ready State & Locking (Phase 1 of 2PC): During normal transaction execution, participants acquire locks on the data they read or write.
+- Ready State & Locking (Phase 1 of 2PC): During normal transaction execution, participants acquire locks on the data they read or write (at L2).
 When the coordinator sends a “Vote?” request, the participant checks whether it can commit.
 If it can, it writes its vote record to its log and sends a YES vote, thereby entering the READY state.

 - The participant must already hold all required locks when voting YES and must keep these locks until the final COMMIT or ABORT decision, ensuring the transaction can still be completed exactly as promised.